UtrechtUniversity/containerplatform-docs/docs/content/guides/deploy-a-sample-app.md

               number: 80
 ```

 Replace `example.com` with your desired hostname.
+For this hostname, a TLS certficate will be created via `letsencrypt` or `sectigo`, depending on which one you choose (see annotations).

 Apply the YAML: